r-kupin/webserv/README.md

 ```c++
 LocConstSearchResult    FindConstLocation(const std::string &address) const;
 ```
-That searches the locations tree for a requested location, and returns a `LocSearchResult`, that contains iterator to the closest found location, as well as some additional info.
+that searches the locations tree for a requested location, and returns a `LocSearchResult`, that contains iterator to the closest found location, as well as some additional info.
 ### Location
-Stores data about all [location](#location) mentioned in config:
+Stores data about all [locations](#location) mentioned in config:
 ```c++
 	std::set<ErrPage>       error_pages_;
     l_loc                   sublocations_;